rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/packages.md

 #### Exposing endpoints externally
 Select **Exposed externally** checkbox to expose a network endpoint publicly over the internet.

-The following are the supported protocols that are exposed on their respective ports by default:
+The following are the supported protocols that are exposed on their respective ports (cannot be modified):

 * HTTP/Websocket exposed on port ***80***
 * HTTPS/WSS exposed on port ***443***